DesignCon is part of the Informa Markets Division of Informa PLC

 • Low-power designs

-• Signal/power integrity simulation
+• Signal/power integrity modeling and simulation

 • Supply noise induced clock and data jitter analysis